BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

-To understand processor design, the first thing that I have read was [this answer](https://stackoverflow.com/questions/51592244/implementation-of-simple-microprocessor-using-verilog/51621153#51621153) on Stackoverflow.
-There are two nice things with this answer:
+To understand processor design, the first thing that I have read was [this answer](https://stackoverflow.com/questions/51592244/implementation-of-simple-microprocessor-using-verilog/51621153#51621153) on Stackoverflow, that I found inspiring.
+For a complete course, I highly recommend [this one from the MIT](http://web.mit.edu/6.111/www/f2016/), it also gives the principles for going much further than what I've done here (pipelines etc...).
+For Verilog basics and syntax, I read _Verilog by example by Blaine C. Readler_, it is also short and to the point.

+There are two nice things with the Stackoverflow answer:
 - it goes to the essential, and keeps nothing else than what's essential
 - the taken example is a RISC processor, that shares several similarities with RISC-V

 What we learn there is that there will be a _register file_, that stores the so-called _general-purpose_ registers.
-By general-purpose, we mean that each time an instruction reads a register, it can be any of them, and each time an instruction writes a register, it can be any of them (unlike the x86 that has _specialized_ registers).
-To implement the most general instruction (`register OP register -> register`), the register file will read two registers at each cycle, and optionally write-back one.
+By general-purpose, we mean that each time an instruction reads a register, it can be any of them, and each time an instruction writes a register, it can be any of them, unlike the x86 (CISC) that has _specialized_ registers.
+To implement the most general instruction (`register <- register OP register`), the register file will read two registers at each cycle, and optionally write-back one.